Jeff Bezos donates $33 million to scholarship fund for ‘dreamers’

 Bezos — the owner of The Washington Post and the wealthiest person in the world — and his wife, MacKenzie, will be donating the sum to TheDream.US, a scholarship program that has awarded more than 1,700 immigrants more than $19 million in financial assistance since it launched in 2014.

-The money will help fund 1,000 college scholarships and is the largest donation yet to a fund established by Donald Graham, the former publisher of The Post who sold the company to Bezos in 2013.
+The money will help fund 1,000 college scholarships and is the largest donation to a fund established by Donald Graham, the former publisher of The Post who sold the company to Bezos in 2013.

 Most Read Stories